qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 ---------------------

-In QGIS Server, core OGC APIs such OAPIF (aka WFS3) are implemented as collections of subclasses of :class:`QgsServerOgcApiHandler <qgis.server.QgsServerOgcApiHandler>`\s that are registered to an instance of :class:`QgsServerOgcApi <qgis.server.QgsServerOgcApi>` (or it's parent class :class:`QgsServerApi <qgis.server.QgsServerApi>`).
+In QGIS Server, core OGC APIs such OAPIF (aka WFS3) are implemented as collections of :class:`QgsServerOgcApiHandler <qgis.server.QgsServerOgcApiHandler>` subclasses that are registered to an instance of :class:`QgsServerOgcApi <qgis.server.QgsServerOgcApi>` (or it's parent class :class:`QgsServerApi <qgis.server.QgsServerApi>`).

-To implemented a new API that will be executed when the url path matches matches the service name, you can implemented your own :class:`QgsServerOgcApiHandler <qgis.server.QgsServerOgcApiHandler>` add them to an instance of  :class:`QgsServerOgcApi <qgis.server.QgsServerOgcApi>` and register the API on the :meth:`serviceRegistry <qgis.server.QgsServerInterface.serviceRegistry>` by calling its :meth:`registerApi(api) <qgis.server.QgsServiceRegistry.registerApi>`.
+To implemented a new API that will be executed when the url path matches a certain URL, you can implemented your own :class:`QgsServerOgcApiHandler <qgis.server.QgsServerOgcApiHandler>` instances, add them to an :class:`QgsServerOgcApi <qgis.server.QgsServerOgcApi>` and register the API on the :meth:`serviceRegistry <qgis.server.QgsServerInterface.serviceRegistry>` by calling its :meth:`registerApi(api) <qgis.server.QgsServiceRegistry.registerApi>`.